cmdcolin/ammunition/README.md

 ## Crude and sexist commentary

-Trump does not shy away from saying disgusting things about women.
-I would advise not even clicking this link for your own sanity http://www.huffingtonpost.com/entry/16-real-things-trump-has-said-about-women-while-for-running-for-president_us_57e14a5ae4b04a1497b6a29c
+Trump does not shy away from saying crude and sexist things.
+I would advise not even clicking this link for your own sanity as it's toilet humor, but present it here http://www.huffingtonpost.com/entry/16-real-things-trump-has-said-about-women-while-for-running-for-president_us_57e14a5ae4b04a1497b6a29c

-This NYT article discusses what this type of thing means https://www.nytimes.com/2016/10/09/us/politics/men-say-trumps-remarks-on-sex-and-women-are-beyond-the-pale.html<Paste>
+This NYT article discusses what this type of thing means https://www.nytimes.com/2016/10/09/us/politics/men-say-trumps-remarks-on-sex-and-women-are-beyond-the-pale.html

-A reasonable conclusion this article makes is that this is not normal banter.
-It's really deplorable.
-Did we really need the NYT to tell us this though?
+The NYT article concludes that this is not normal "locker room banter".
+It's just deplorable and sexist.
+This should be obvious but in the way that Trump normalizes hateful and bigotted thinking you should be reminded of it.